Prefabricated Steel Recreational Building in Greeley, Pennsylvania

 This particular steel athletic facility is an important part of the camp’s athletic offerings, giving campers a safe place to recreate and get their energy out, rain or shine.
 Situated about halfway between Milford and Hawley, Pennsylvania, the town of Greeley is located in a rural area known for its numerous summer camps for children.
 Part of Pike County, the community sits roughly 5 miles south of Lackawaxen.

 Considering purchasing a prefabricated metal building for athletic, recreational, storage or other use in Pennsylvania or another part of the United States?
-Click here for a price quote.
+Explore your options for steel buildings in Pennsylvania or click here for a price quote.

 Offering the durability and strength life in rural Pennsylvania demands, this steel athletic building is 80’x116’x16’ when raised.
 It has a clear span that maximizes floor space and eliminates interior obstructions, and its high overhead clearance allows for the installation of basketball hoops and other athletic equipment.